adriengibrat/PHP_ErrorHandler/README.md

 # PHP Logger
-Is full featured PHP erorr handler With web interface.
+Is a full featured PHP erorr handler With web interface.

 # Simple Setup
 ```php